noiseprotocol/noise_spec/noise.md

   * Letting `n` advance puts a bound on the total number of encryptions that can be performed with a set of derived keys.
 The authentication data in a ciphertext is 128 bits because:

-  * Some algorithms (e.g. GCM) lose more security than an ideal MAC when truncated.

-  * Noise may be used in a wide variety of contexts, including where attackers can receive rapid feedback on whether MAC guesses are correct.

-  * A single fixed length is simpler than supporting variable-length tags.

 The `AESGCM` data volume limit is 2^56^ bytes because: